makrai/notes/butt06-case.md

 ## 5.6 [Wunderlich's] Lexical Decomposition Grammar 111

-* Wunderlich (1997) to account for argument and case patterns and argument al- ternations crosslinguistically
+* Wunderlich (1997) accounted for
+  argument and case patterns and argument alternations crosslinguistically
   * primarily a theory of linking and was inspired by Kiparsky’s linking theory
   * later it in turn informed the further development of Kiparsky’s theory
   * Kiparsky adopted the Semantic Form (SF) representation for argument struct